-Students must complete and pass all three parts of the Praxis Core Academic Skills tests before completing all required credit hours in their education major.
+Students must complete and pass all three parts of the Praxis Core Academic Skills tests before student teaching.

 The Professional Educator Preparation Program makes a difference in the lives of children and adolescents by preparing teachers who demonstrate the knowledge, skills, and disposition to teach a diverse population of students in a variety of educational settings based on research.
 The licensure programs align with the teacher preparation standards for the respective licensure area approved by the State of New Hampshire Department of Education.